 2. A color palette with all primary colors will appear.
 Choose the color of your liking.
 It will change the selected text’s color and become the default highlighter color the next time you use the tool.

 3. The opacity level can also be changed by choosing the ‘opacity‘ setting from the floating menu.
 It will also remain the same unless you chose a different setting.

 4. This method is rapid and easy to use but not suitable if you have to change the highlight color in Adobe Acrobat many times.

 Adobe Acrobat Reader has many features for working on documents and PDFs, but its UI design can be frustrating sometimes.
 The highlighter tool is one of the primary and essential features that is used more than any other feature.
 Knowing how to change the highlight color in Adobe Acrobat Reader is essential to mark and differentiate different excerpts in the document and PDFs.
-All the above methods are straightforward and quick to use once you get used to them.
-Choose your favorite, follow the steps carefully, and you shouldn’t have a problem.
+If you have any queries or suggestions, do let us know in the comments section below.